ZhefeiGong/zhefeigong.github.io/index.md

   <div class="news-item">
     <span class="news-date">[Jan.23rd, 2025]</span>
     <span class="news-content">
-    One paper <a href='https://openreview.net/pdf?id=K4FAFNRpko'>VLAS</a> has been accepted to ICLR 2025!
+    One paper on vision-language-action model (<a href='https://openreview.net/pdf?id=K4FAFNRpko'>VLAS</a>) has been accepted to ICLR 2025!
     </span>
   </div>